punyamsingh/epiloger-newsboy/README.md

-Due to API restrictions, though this app is hosted on netlify, it won't work run it in localhost.
+Due to API restrictions, though this app is hosted on netlify, it won't work as expected./

+run it in localhost.

 In the project directory, you can run: